f0rmwk/transcribevideo/README.md

 ### FFmpeg Licensing Information

 This software includes FFmpeg, which is licensed under the **LGPL v2.1 or later**.
-The full FFmpeg license can be found in `LICENSE.txt` in this folder.
+The full FFmpeg license can be found in 3rd-party-licenses/FFmpeg-LICENSE.

 You can obtain the source code and more information from the official FFmpeg website:
 ➡ **https://ffmpeg.org/**